Cardinal Stefan Wyszyński University, Warsaw: History

 The Academy of Catholic Theology was a state university, established by a decision of the then Council of Ministers.
-Since according to canon law, theological faculties should be created or approved by the Holy See, the creation of the new university was ill-received by the ecclesial community.
+According to canon law, theological faculties should be created or approved by the Holy See, so the creation of the new university was ill-received by the ecclesial community.
 Primate Stefan Wyszyński, then archbishop of Warsaw, was imprisoned in the years 1953–1956.
-After regaining his freedom, he did not accept the university right away.
-It was only since 1960, with the approval of the Holy See, that he respected the academy and considered himself the great chancellor of the university.
+After regaining his freedom, he did not immediately accept the university.
+Only since 1960, with the approval of the Holy See, did he respect the academy and consider himself grand chancellor of the university (the ecclesiastical authority and non-academic leader).
 The Academy of Catholic Theology was granted full ecclesiastical rights in 1989, henceforth becoming both a state and a church university.

-In 1954, the Academy of Catholic Theology employed 60 faculty members.
+In 1954, the Academy of Catholic Theology employed sixty faculty members.
 There were 415 students studying there.
 It had three faculties: Faculty of Theology, Faculty of Canon Law, and Faculty of Christian Philosophy.
 The university was fully funded by the state.
-The number of students allowed to enroll was strictly determined by the communist authorities.
+The number of students allowed to enroll was strictly determined by the communist authorities of the Polish People's Republic.
 It was not until the 1980s that the number of students increased significantly.
 In 1987, the Faculty of Church Historical and Social Sciences was created from a portion of the Faculty of Theology.

 Further development of the university took place in the 1990s: the number of professors and students increased, new majors were opened.
 Changes within the institution allowed it to become a university.
-It took place on September 3, 1999, and the university was named after Cardinal Stefan Wyszyński.
+It took place on 3 September 1999, and the university was named after Cardinal Stefan Wyszyński.